siddiqua14/NodeJS-ExpressJS/README.md

 # NodeJS-ExpressJS
 # Hotel API

-A backend API for managing hotels, rooms, and their images, allowing you to create, update, and retrieve hotel and room information with images.
+A backend API for managing hotels, rooms, and their images, allowing to create, update, and retrieve hotel and room information with images.

 ## Table of Contents
 - [Features](#features)